 Cairns is a beautiful city that is well-known the world over for its fabulous tropical climate.
 Tourism Australia has revealed that it is the fourth most popular tourist destination amongst international travellers, and we urge you to come discover its delights for yourself.

-First, you'll need to get a car hire in Cairns sorted out.
+First, you’ll need to organise car hire Cairns travellers choose the first time, every time.
 Once that is all taken care of, there are just a few more things you will need keep in mind when driving around and enjoying the sights.

 It is never a good idea to leave valuables lying around in your parked rental car when you are off exploring on foot.